nimzi/ocaml_raylib_example/README.md

 ### 3. Ensure static libraries are present

-Make sure the `static_raylib/` directory contains:
+The `static_raylib/` directory already contains pre-built static libraries:
-- `libraylib.a`
+- `libraylib.a` - Built on Ubuntu 24.04 (x86)
-- `libglfw3.a`
+- `libglfw3.a` - Built on Ubuntu 24.04 (x86)

-These should be built from raylib 5.0 source code using a C++ compiler.
+**Note:** If you're not on Ubuntu 24.04 x86, you may need to rebuild these libraries (see "Building Raylib 5.0" section below).

 ### 4. Build the project